SenseNet/sncom-resources/_docs/adsync.md

 Some other Active Directory related features include the following:

-- **eDir to Portal sync**: Novel eDir users can be synchronised to the portal as well.
+- **eDir to Portal sync**: Novel eDir users can be synchronized to the portal as well.
 - **Forms authentication from AD**: portal users can be authenticated against an AD on login regardless of login type (NTLM or Forms).

 By setting up Active Directory synchronization users gain the following advantages: